-- Hiking poles there many steep ascents and descents; the poles will give you extra stability, especially when it is wet. - Good wet-weather gear and boots bring waterproof boots (no trainers) and a waterproof, breathable jacket, over-trousers or gaiters. - Mobile phone if you are on a self-guided trip you should carry a mobile phone with international roaming or buy a local SIM card. - Maps and compass maps will be provided by RAW Travel, along with a guidebook.
-Consider an old-fashioned compass if you don't have a GPS - they don't run out of batteries.
+- Hiking poles there many steep ascents and descents; the poles will give you extra stability, especially when it is wet. - Good wet-weather gear and boots bring waterproof boots (no trainers) and a waterproof, breathable jacket, over-trousers or gaiters. - Mobile phone if you are on a self-guided trip you should carry a mobile phone with international roaming or buy a local SIM card. - Navigation app and guidebook our unique RAW Travel navigation app will show your position on the trail in real-time.
+We'll also provide you with a guidebook as a backup navigation tool.